+Words & Pictures

 No wonder my father loved words.
 No wonder he loved pictures.
 No wonder he wrote songs.
 Oddly, he’d never discussed his family history—my mother said it was because he was a change-of-life baby, and having been around older people all his life, he had an aversion to history.
 But I began reading the historical columns in the San Francisco Chronicle, and learned that Pixley hired Ambrose Bierce for his first editor, that he drove his mule team down Van Ness Avenue each night after putting the magazine to rest, that he was asked to give the Fourth of July speech at Union Square, that he was a confidant of Mark Twain.
 I was born in Missouri.
 I had always loved Huckleberry Finn.
 A web began to form in my head of destinations and possibilities.
 An urge to make something.
 I wasn't sure what, but the means I knew would be pictures and words.

 Sandra Dutton has published six books for children, the latest from Houghton Mifflin Harcourt, Mary Mae and the Gospel Truth.
 Dutton has an A.B. in Fine Arts and a Ph.D. in Rhetoric & Composition, and has taught English at the University of Louisville, New York Institute of Technology, and the University of Maine, Farmington.
 She now teaches creative writing in the graduate program at Southern New Hampshire University and research writing at Excelsior College.
 She was the founder, in 1982, publisher and editor of her own literary magazine, River City Review, in Louisville, Kentucky.
 Her musical, Just a Matter of Time, was produced as an Equity Showcase at the Sage Theatre, Times Square, New York City.
 Dutton is now working on several projects.
-She and her husband have four grown sons, six grandchildren, and live in upstate New York.
+She and her husband have four grown sons, seven grandchildren, and live in upstate New York.

 Frank M. Pixley, Founder, Publisher & Editor